-In 20 years or so, Americans will hopefully be able to look back at the DEA’s illegal scheduling of hemp as one of the most foolish decisions ever to be made by the U.S. federal government.
+In 20 years or so, long after the U.S. Farm Bill has become a thing of the past, Americans will hopefully be able to look back at the DEA’s illegal scheduling of hemp as one of the most foolish decisions ever to be made by the federal government.

 This has naturally resulted in the loss of countless millions of dollars in revenue for the U.S. economy, not to mention the loss of thousands of potential jobs for U.S. citizens across the agricultural, labor, transport, and manufacturing sectors.

-In this article, we discuss everything you need to know about the Hemp Farming Act of 2018 – and what it potentially means for American farmers, consumers, and for the U.S. economy as a whole.
+In this article, we discuss everything you need to know about the Hemp Farming Act of 2018 – what some of its most important statutes are, and what it potentially means for American farmers, consumers, and for the U.S. economy as a whole.

 What is the Hemp Farming Act of 2018?

 The Hemp Farming Act of 2018 is actually a standalone bill that is part of the broader U.S. Farm Bill, which covers a wide range of agricultural and food legislation policies (including stipulations on the federal SNAP/food stamp recipient program).

 Along with Oregon Senators Ron Wyden and Jeff Merkley, Republican Senate Majority Leader Mitch McConnell (KY) was responsible for drafting the language of the new Act, which was introduced to Congress back on April 12, 2018.
 The legislation – now signed into law by President Trump – essentially allows for hemp cultivation to be 100% legal (under certain guidelines) for farmers across the United States.

 In the past, the production, cultivation, and commercialization of hemp in the U.S. was only legal for select organizations that had received temporary approval through Pilot Research opportunities (as stated in the 2014 version of the U.S. Farm Bill).